 History & Timeline

 Founded by Sabrina Evertt in 2006 as Twenty Something Theatre, the original mandate was to produce contemporary theatre that was provocative, edgy, and relevant to its namesake generation.
 For over a decade, Twenty Something Theatre provided Vancouver's emerging artists and young professionals with opportunities to hone their craft and enhanced the local theatre community with productions that entertained and evoked the lives of young people today.
-Brian Cochrane was the Associate Artistic Director from 2013 - 2016, and as of 2016, Julie McIsaac joined the team as Artistic Associate.
+Brian Cochrane was the Associate Artistic Director from 2013 - 2016, Julie McIsaac was the Artistic Associate from 2016 - 2018.

 2006 - Inaugural production of This Is Our Youth by Kenneth Lonergan